Skip to main content

 • Some may genuinely require additional disclosure in edge cases.

 A mature Type 6 PAS should therefore avoid speaking of verifiability as if it were a single scalar that increases only when privacy decreases.
-Different parts of the confidence problem live on different surfaces.

 The Wrong Frontier